 Unrefined, virgin coconut oil

 Calcium Montmorillonite Clay

-Fresh, or high quality dehydrated foods that are noted for their anti-viral properties include:
+Fresh or high quality dehydrated foods noted for their anti-viral properties include:

 Note of Caution: It is very important that a Veterinarian be involved with the treatment of Canine Distemper Virus.
 Please consult your veterinarian before making changes in your pet’s diet (including the use of herbal supplements) to avoid drug interactions or issues with existing conditions.

 ???
 Do you have any experience with Canine Distemper Virus?
 Please share your tips in the comments below.